HUD¶

 inventory¶

-text: The name of the inventory list to be displayed.number: Number of items in the inventory to be displayed.item: Position of item that is selected.direction: Direction the list will be displayed inoffset: offset in pixels from position.alignment: The alignment of the inventory.
+text: The name of the inventory list to be displayed.number: Amount of item slots in the inventory to be displayed.
+Integer in range [u16].item: Position of item that is selected.
+Integer in range [u16].direction: Direction the list will be displayed inoffset: offset in pixels from position.alignment: The alignment of the inventory.
 Aligned at the top left corner if not specified.

 hotbar¶